dschweisguth/imagesite/README.md

 # imagesite

-OS X's iPhoto software had a feature that exported photos to a static web site. iPhoto was discontinued in 2015.
+macOS's iPhoto software had a feature that exported photos to a static web site. iPhoto was discontinued in 2015.
 Its replacement, Photos, does not have that feature. imagesite approximates that feature.